MeteorBurn/essentia-compile-guide/README.md

 ---

+## ⚠️ GPU Support Setup (Pre-installation)

+> [!IMPORTANT]
+> This guide assumes your server is already configured with the necessary NVIDIA drivers and libraries for GPU support.
+The TensorFlow version we are installing requires a specific environment.
+>
+> You must install these components **before** starting Step 1.

+You are responsible for installing:
+1.  **NVIDIA Driver:** A recent version compatible with your GPU.
+2.  **CUDA Toolkit:** Version **11.8**.
+3.  **cuDNN Library:** Version **8.6**.

+You can find the required cuDNN archive here: [cuDNN 8.6 for CUDA 11.x](https://developer.download.nvidia.com/compute/cudnn/redist/cudnn/linux-x86_64/cudnn-linux-x86_64-8.6.0.163_cuda11-archive.tar.xz).

+This guide does not provide instructions for installing these NVIDIA components.
+Please refer to the official NVIDIA documentation for your specific hardware and OS.

+---

 ## 📦 What You'll Need for TensorFlow

 To integrate with TensorFlow, Essentia requires two components.
 It is **critical** that their versions match exactly.
 This guide uses version `2.14.1` for Python `3.10`.